w3f/polkadot-wiki/docs/learn/learn-validator.md

 offending validators did not manage to get the invalid block approved, those validators need to get slashed for the attempt.

-A dispute stems from a disagreement between teo or more validators.
-For this to happen a bad actor needs to distribute and invalid block to honest validators.
+A dispute stems from a disagreement between two or more validators.
+For this to happen, a bad actor needs to distribute an invalid block to honest validators.
 Scenarios leading to a dispute can be one of the followings (ordered from most to least important):

 - A parablock included on a branch of the relay chain is bad